Zhang Yiman

 Zhang Yiman (张艺曼 (Zhāng Yìmàn), born 15 January 1997) is a Chinese badminton player.
 She won her first World Tour title at the 2019 Vietnam Open.
 She also won a bronze medal at the 2021 World Championships in the women's singles category.

-In December 2024, Zhang announced her retirement from National team on social media.
+In December 2024, Zhang announced her retirement from the national team on social media.

 Career

 Early career

 In December 2014, Zhang was transferred from the Jiangxi Provincial badminton team to the Bayi badminton team, and in January 2015, she entered the national team.
 In November 2017, she reached the semi-finals in the Macau Open.
 She fought hard for three games and lost 22–20, 16–21, 11–21.

 2018–2019

 Zhang reached her first ever final in the BWF World Tour at the New Zealand Open, where she finished runner-up to Sayaka Takahashi.
 She also became a runner-up in the Lingshui China Masters and Belarus International.
 Shi finally managed to win her first ever World Tour title in the Vietnam Open.